cylc/cylc-doc/src/user-guide/writing-workflows/external-triggers.rst

 .. literalinclude:: ../../workflows/xtrigger/sequential/flow.cylc
    :language: cylc

-And/or via a ``sequential`` keyword argument default in the trigger function definition (see :Ref:`Custom Trigger Functions`) itself:
+And/or via a ``sequential`` keyword argument in the xtrigger function definition (see :Ref:`Custom Trigger Functions`) itself:

 .. code-block:: python